robjg/beancmpr/README.txt

 beancmpr 0.1.0
 ===============

-A utility for comparing collections of Java Beans.
+Bean Compare is a utility for comparing Java Objects including Java Beans, Collections, Arrays and Maps.

+Bean Compare is intended to be used as an Oddjob Oddball but can be used stand alone in code.

 Requirements
 ------------

-Requires Arooa 1.3 and Java 1.6
+Requires Arooa 1.4 and Java 1.7

 Installation
 ------------